Punit002/StaticVsSingelton/README.md

 -> We can implement an interface with a Singleton class, but a class's static methods (or e.g. a C# static class) cannot.

 The main difference is -
-If a method inside the singelton class which does some I/O Operation or Database operation and if particular method needs to be test then we can do it in singelton class but not in static class.
+If a method inside the singelton class which does some I/O Operation or Database operation and if particular method needs to be unit tested then we can do it in singelton class but not in static class.

 In this code you will find above implemention.